haxsaw/actuator/README.md

 >>>
 ```

-The ability to generate model references from an infra model and turn them into instance references against an instance of the model (which represent things to be provisioned) is key in actuator's ability to flexibly describe the components of a system's infra.
+The ability to generate model references from an infra model and turn them into instance references against an instance of the model (which represent things to be provisioned) is key in actuator's ability to flexibly describe the components of a system's infra and connect those references to other models.
 In particular, we can use the namespace model to drive the infra required to support the logical components of the namespace.

 ## <a name="nsmodels">Namespace models</a>
 The namespace model provides the means for joining the other actuator models together.
 It does this by declaring the logical components of a system, relating these components to the infrastructure elements where the components are to execute, and providing the means to identify what configuration task is to be carried out for each component as well as what executables are involved with making the component function.

 A namespace model has four aspects.
-It provides for:
+It provides the means to:

-1. Capturing the logical execution components of a system
+1. ...define the logical execution components of a system
-2. Capturing the relationship between logical components and hosts in the infra model where the components are to execute
+2. ...define the relationships between logical components and hosts in the infra model where the components are to execute
-3. The means to arrange the components in a meaningful hierarchy
+3. ...arrange the components in a meaningful hierarchy
-4. The means to establish names within the hierachy whose values will impact configuration activities and the operation of the components
+4. ...establish names within the hierachy whose values will impact configuration activities and the operation of the components

 ### <a name="simplensexample">An example</a>
 Here's a trivial example that demonstrates the basic features of a namespace.
-It will model two components, and app server and a computation engine, and use the SingleOpenstackServer infra model from above for certain values:
+It will model two components, an app server and a computation engine, and use the SingleOpenstackServer infra model from above for certain values:

 ```python
 from actuator import Var, NamespaceSpec, Component, with_variables